Toda lattice formed in nonequilibrium steady states of SWCNT: Discussion

-More specifically, the cross correlation process is presumably from a very specific range of wavelengths or mean free paths because the observation of the wave packets and related restrictions is limited to a particular scale of CG particles, and the range of the scale seems highly dependent on the chirality and aspect ratio of the tube.
-The theoretical explanation remains in the works on Thermodynamics theories that can count the irreversibility and entropically driven energetics related to the heat diffusion equation is derived as the governing rule of cross correlated states.
+The cross correlation process derived from $\phi$ in Fig.1 and Fig. 2 is presumably from a very specific range of wavelengths or mean free paths because the observation of the wave packets and related restrictions is limited to a particular size of CG particles, and the range of the scale seems highly dependent on the chirality and aspect ratio of the tube.
+The theoretical explanation remains in the works on Thermodynamics theories that can count the irreversibility and entropically driven energetics related to the heat diffusion equation to explain such restrictions in scale of coarse graining.